 There has been a procedural development in lawsuits filed against the makers of fluoroquinolone drugs, which are linked to serious nerve damage.
 A group of judges known as the U.S. Judicial Panel on Multidistrict Litigation centralized all of the federal litigation of this nature before a single judge Aug.
 17. The judge is based at a federal trial court in Minnesota.

 What does this mean for the alleged victim of fluoroquinolones?
 The panel transfers cases that have common questions of fact so that the pretrial process can be more efficient.
 And efficiency is important.
-Cases coordinated before a single judge ideally "to avoid duplication of discovery, to prevent inconsistent pretrial rulings, and to conserve the resources of the parties, their counsel and the judiciary," according to the panel.
+Cases are coordinated before a single judge ideally “to avoid duplication of discovery, to prevent inconsistent pretrial rulings, and to conserve the resources of the parties, their counsel, and the judiciary,” according to the panel.

 The panel transferred 20 fluoroquinolone lawsuits pending in 15 federal districts two weeks ago.
 There are 58 more fluoroquinolone lawsuits pending in 23 additional federal districts, possibly poised to be transferred.

 “The actions allege that fluoroquinolone antibiotics – principally, Avelox, and Cipro – cause or substantially contribute to the development of irreversible peripheral neuropathy and that defendants’ warnings concerning the alleged risks were inadequate,” the judges wrote.
 “The involved manufacturers and distributors are Bayer (Cipro and Avelox), Janssen, and McKesson (a distributor).”

 Peripheral neuropathy can be hard to deal with, particularly when it is irreversible.
 It’s important to note that many people confuse radiculopathy and neuropathy.
 However, the two conditions have notable differences.
 Read our blog about radiculopathy vs neuropathy to have a better understanding of their nuances.